jcmgray/quimb/docs/states.rst

     >>> psi1 & psi2 & psi3
     ...

-Often one wants to sandwich an operator with many identities, :func:`quimb.eyepad` can be used for this:
+Often one wants to sandwich an operator with many identities, :py:func:`~quimb.core.eyepad` can be used for this:

 .. code:: python